suhasshrinivasan/CarVideoToSpeedPrediction/README.md

 - Change the versions Python packages as necessary if errors occur
 - If execution is interrupted while converting "drive_test.mp4" into the folder of JPEG's "drive/", please delete the created "drive/" folder and run "python test.py" again.

+Be sure to check out cool_viz.mp4 for a cool visualization.
+Big thanks to Joseph Redmon's YOLO Darknet repo for help generating the visualization.